2/19/2025

 speaker

+Gotcha.
 Thanks.
-And then maybe just on that, on the tax credit aspect, the tax credits includes the adders as a layout in the project slides.
-So if you kind of look at construction financing, are you able to get construction financing for all of the tax credit adders or just the tax credit itself?
-Just a background we heard from some developers that construction financing is mostly limited to the 30% ITC and does not include the adders.
-So I just want to clarify if you're getting favorable terms or
+And maybe just on that, on the tax credit aspect, the tax credits includes the adders as a layout in the project slides.
+As you kind of look at construction financing, are you able to get construction financing for all of the tax credit adders or just the tax credit itself?
+Just a background, we heard from some developers that construction financing is mostly limited to the 30% ITC and does not include the adders.
+So I just want to clarify if you're getting favorable terms or similar.

 speaker